Vietnam.vn - Nền tảng quảng bá Việt Nam

 Trưng bày gần 200 tư liệu quý về chủ quyền biển đảo - 1

-Next to the woodblocks are the administrative documents of the Nguyen Dynasty recognized by UNESCO as World Documentary Heritage, including the memorial dated June 21, the 19th year of Minh Mang (1838) of the Ministry of Public Works on the report on the surveying and mapping of the islands of Hoang Sa.
+Next to the woodblocks are the administrative documents of the Nguyen Dynasty recognized by UNESCO as World Documentary Heritage, including the memorial dated June 21, the 19th year of Minh Mang (1838) of the Ministry of Public Works on the report on the situation of surveying and mapping the islands of Hoang Sa.

 Trưng bày gần 200 tư liệu quý về chủ quyền biển đảo - 2